MAPS Board & Leadership

 Read Bio

-BOARD DEPUTY DIRECTORS & BOARD COMMITTEE CHAIRS
+BOARD DEPUTY DIRECTORS & COMMITTEE CHAIRS

-Committees and Task Forces may be formed by the MAPS Board as needed to achieve MAPS’ mission and organizational priorities.
+Board Committees and Task Forces may be formed by the MAPS Board as needed to achieve MAPS’ mission and organizational priorities.
 These include the Board Committees for Membership, Operations, Professional Development, Communications, Policy, Outreach, and Finance, as well as the Standing Legal Advocacy and Public Private Partnership Committees.

 Read Bio